 Future-Proofing Canada’s Biomanufacturing Workforce: National Skills and Training Study Delivers Critical Insights

-By identifying key workforce trends and emerging training and skills priorities, this comprehensive study* offers industry stakeholders, educators and policymakers critical insights for ensuring that resources, programs, and curricula are aligned to meet the evolving needs of Canada’s growing biomanufacturing sector.
+The Canadian Alliance for Skills and Training in Life Sciences (CASTL), in collaboration with BioTalent Canada and with support from Future Skills Centre (FSC), recently conducted an important market study identifying key workforce trends and emerging training and skills priorities.
+The study offers critical insights for industry stakeholders, educators, and policymakers seeking to ensure that resources, programs, and curricula are strategically aligned to meet the evolving needs of Canada’s growing biomanufacturing sector.

 Key findings: